evilayman/opencode-raven/README.md

 ## Recommended MCP Setup

+You do not need to configure MCPs just to try Raven.
+Raven gives you the search tools up front, supports any MCP as an on-demand MCP, and bundles Context7, Exa, and Grep.app as defaults.
+Add more MCPs only when you want extra capabilities.

-Raven's bundled Context7, Exa, and Grep.app MCPs are on-demand by default.
-They live in `onDemandMcpServers`, so Raven connects to them internally through `raven_mcp` instead of registering their full tool schemas in OpenCode's global MCP config.
+On-demand MCPs live in `onDemandMcpServers`, so Raven connects to them internally through `raven_mcp` only when needed instead of registering their full tool schemas in OpenCode's global MCP config.
+Context7, Exa, and Grep.app are included there by default, but the same setup works for any remote or stdio MCP you want to add.

 On-demand MCPs are always behind Raven and do not need routing entries.

 Raven checks configured on-demand MCPs after startup. `/raven` and `/raven mcp` show loaded, failed, and pending MCPs.
 Loaded MCPs count toward avoided schema-load stats, while failed or pending MCPs do not.
 Raven shows a warning toast after startup or manual refresh if any configured on-demand MCP fails to load.

 Raven also warns if the same MCP server name is configured both globally in OpenCode and in Raven's `onDemandMcpServers`.
 Prefer one location: on-demand for schema hiding, or global only when direct main-agent access is required.

+Important limitation: MCPs enabled directly in OpenCode config still load their tool schemas into the main session.
+Raven saves context from tool calls and raw results for those global MCPs, but schema hiding requires putting the MCP in Raven's `onDemandMcpServers`. **Strongly recommended:** configure noisy/search/docs/web MCPs as on-demand MCPs unless you need direct main-agent access.

 All three bundled MCPs work without API keys.
 Add keys for higher rate limits: